 Call me quirky, but I find it a thousand times more fun to make my own decor rather than to go out and buy it.
 Two reasons (1) it’s kinda like therapy (2) ain’t nobody gonna have one like it – tee hee.
 When I spied this little box at the thrift store, I saw the potential had to became a DIY charging station.
 Stay with me now.

 It’s nothing more than a pine box, but there is potential right there.
 The features that I like: the size, the drawer, and the overall design with open top.
-The box was missing some wooden plugs and the finish was worn – no problem.
+However, the box was missing some wooden plugs and the finish was worn – no problem.

 I replaced the missing plugs with some from my stash and stained them to match.
 Next, I decided to remove the finish to get an even surface, which is easy to do with the right stuff.
 I like to use CitriStrip for a less harsh method.
 Just brush it on, leave rest for an hour or so (sometimes overnight if you really have a stubborn piece), then scrape off.

 In reality I could have skipped the stripping, but in order to get the look I was after I wanted to remove that slick finish.
 The next step was to use petroleum jelly to create spots I wanted to resist paint.
-You can see how I’ve used it in past posts on furniture and the like HERE.
+In addition, you can see how I’ve used it in past posts on furniture and the like HERE.

 Just wipe it on the places you want the raw wood to show through, but keep it to a minimum and where natural wear would occur.

 Time to paint!
-I wanted a fun color that gave a vintage vibe, so I used this Jack Fruit and my Square Brush like I did on my chest of drawers to give it some yellowy goodness.
+I wanted a fun color that gave a vintage vibe, so I used this Jack Fruit like I did on my chest of drawers to give it some yellowy goodness.
 While painting, you will see the petroleum jelly resisting the paint.
 Just keep going and even give it a second coat when dry.

 For a bit of whimsy, I wanted to add some typography.
 If you know me, I am slightly addicted to typography and will add it whenever possible.
 You can see all my projects using it in this collection.
 This truly is easy.
 Just create your design in a software program like Word or Photoshop or use a ready made one.
 Then apply using my transfer method, and paint it on.